Samsung Galaxy Tab S 8.4

 The Samsung Galaxy Tab S 8.4 is an 8.4-inch Android-based tablet computer produced and marketed by Samsung Electronics.
 It belongs to the ultra high-end "S" line of the cross between the Samsung Galaxy Tab and Samsung Galaxy S series, which also includes a 10.5-inch model, the Samsung Galaxy Tab S 10.5.
 It was announced on 12 June 2014, and subsequently released on 2 July 2014.
-It is available in Wi-Fi only and both Wi-Fi, 4G variants.
+It is available in Wi-Fi only and both Wi-Fi and 4G variants.
 This is Samsung's second 8.4-inch tablet which is aimed to be a direct competitor against the LG G Pad 8.3 and the iPad Mini 2.

 History

 The Galaxy Tab S 8.4 was announced on 12 June 2014.
 It was shown along with the Galaxy Tab S 10.5 at the Samsung Galaxy Premier 2014 in New York City.

 Features

 The Galaxy Tab S 8.4 was released with Android 4.4.2 KitKat.
 Samsung customized the interface with its TouchWiz Nature UX 3.0 software.
-As well as the standard suite of Google apps, it includes Samsung apps such as ChatON, S Suggest, S Voice, S Translator, S Planner, WatchON, Smart Stay, Multi-Window, Group Play, All Share Play, Samsung Magazine, Professional pack, Multi-user mode and SideSync 3.0.
+As well as the standard suite of Google apps, it includes Samsung apps such as ChatON, S Suggest, S Voice, S Translator, S Planner, WatchON, Smart Stay, Multi-Window, Group Play, All Share Play, Samsung Magazine, Professional pack, multi-user mode and SideSync 3.0.

 The Galaxy Tab S 8.4 is available in Wi-Fi-only and 4G/LTE & WiFi variants.
 Storage ranges from 16 GB to 32 GB depending on the model, with a microSDXC card slot for expansion up to 128 GB.
-Color options include white, charcoal gray, and titanium bronze.
+Color options include dazzling white, charcoal gray, and titanium bronze.
 It has an 8.4-inch Quad HD Super AMOLED (16:10) screen with a resolution of 2560x1600 pixels and a pixel density of 359 ppi.
 It also features a 2.1 MP front camera without flash and a rear-facing 8.0 MP AF camera with LED flash.
 It also has the ability to record HD videos.